 My Piano Set; “Love Potion No. 9;” COGNOSCENTI Potion No. 44.

-Here’s the 6th installment of ripping-off the New Yorker’s weekly Take Three column where one of their staff writers summarizes three things currently preoccupying their brain.
+Here’s the 6th installment of ripping-off the New Yorker’s weekly Take Three column where a staff writer gets to summarize three things currently preoccupying their brain.

 Here’s my brain this week: